AlexandroFSD/nechyporenko_alex/README.md

 Hi 👋 My name is Alex Nechyporenko
 ==================================

-I am a Junior Python Web-Developer (Django)
+I am a Junior Python Developer & Scraping Specialist
 --------------------------------------

 with 1 year of experience.
 In my portfolio I have more than 10 pet-projects of varying complexity, such as: <br/>
 Blog, NewsPaper, To-Do List, Password Generator, Portfolio (framework Django); <br/>
-parsing (scrapping) of diverse information from various websites (Python libraries Requests, Scrapy, Beautiful Soup); <br/>
+Aggregator site for searching for IT vacancies (framework Flask);<br/>
-identification of a person by photo (gender, age, race, prevailing emotions)(library DeepFace); <br/>
+Scripts for parsing (scrapping) of diverse information from various websites (Python libraries Requests, Beautiful Soup4, Scrapy, Selenium); <br/>

 *   🌍  I'm based in Ukraine